aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/calculate/math-calculate/_index.md

 ## Where should we use the Math Calculate API?

-The mathematical computation API is suitable for batch calculations on spreadsheets.
+The math calculation API is suitable for batch calculations on spreadsheets.

 ## Why should you use the Math Calculate API?

-- Perform batch mathematical calculations.
+- Perform batch math calculations.
 - Development can be quickly completed through the existing SDK.

 ## How to Use the Math Calculate API with SDKs

-### OpenAPI Specification
+### Math Calculate API Specification

 The [Math Calculate Specification](https://reference.aspose.cloud/cells/#/CalculateController/MathCalculate) defines a publicly accessible programming interface, allowing developers to interact with the API directly from a web browser.